-These checks are part of a larger process, which includes installing, configuring, and testing your security-related equipment.
+These checks are part of a more extensive process, including installing, configuring, and testing your security-related equipment.

-Usually, your organization’s IT staff will help you confirm that your system works—ideally before you go remote.
-Independent professionals should also engage a specialist to complete these important steps.
+Usually, your organization’s IT staff will help you confirm that your system works, ideally before going remote.
+Independent professionals should also engage a specialist to complete these critical steps.

 So, that’s it.
 You are now fully grounded in the basics of remote office security.

-As you see, there are many details to keep track of, but you can master the role of remote office security manager.
+There are many details to keep track of, but you can master the role of a remote office security manager.
 Here are some recommendations to help you get started and keep going: